jexxa-projects/Jexxa/README.md

 # Jexxa

-Jexxa is a lightweight micro-framework     to realize a port and adapter architecture.
+Jexxa is a lightweight micro-framework     to realize a [ports and adapters](https://www.thinktocode.com/2018/07/19/ports-and-adapters-architecture/) architecture.

 The framework provides following features: